(Amazon UK link) |

 ‘Treasure at Amorys’, 15th in the Lone Pine series, was first published in 1964, so the blossoming romance between Penny and Jon is naturally very low-key.
 At the request of readers Saville had set the story in the early 1960s, while keeping his characters much the same ages as they were in the earlier adventures set some decades before.

-I still wouldn’t rate it as my favourite of the series, but I enjoyed it very much and will certainly re-read it again when, in perhaps eight or nine years’ time, I embark once again on a Lone Pine read-through (over a couple of years).
+I still wouldn’t rate it as my favourite of the series, but I liked reading it very much.
+I will certainly re-read it again when, in perhaps eight or nine years’ time, I embark once again on a Lone Pine read-through (over a couple of years).

 Recommended to anyone over the age of about ten who likes good adventure stories.
 It's best to have read at least some of the earlier books, in my opinion, but not necessary; each Lone Pine story stands alone.
 Unfortunately the GGBP editions are limited and go out of print fairly quickly, but they can often be found used, or advertised on relevant Facebook groups.